 - 12:00 – 2:30 am: I go to bed somewhere in this time frame.

-My days probably aren’t much different than any mom’s these days but I’m so thankful for PlaytexBaby products to make being on-the-go just a little bit easier.
+My days probably aren’t much different than any mom’s these days.
 PS: I have to add that seeing my girls carry little backpacks gives me all the heart eyes.

 What do your days look like during the school year?
 Tell me below!